 While there is no such legal claim as “wrongful termination” in New York, there are actually many employment and labor laws that an employer can violate when terminating an at-will employee.
 For example, just because you are an “at-will” employee, this doesn’t give your employer the right to fire you for any reason – particularly if they run afoul of state or federal anti-discrimination or anti-retaliation laws.

-As discussed above, state and federal laws prohibit discrimination based on several categories, including but not limited to, race, religion, gender, age, national origin, disability, pregnancy status, sexual orientation, and gender identity.
+As discussed above, state and federal laws prohibit discrimination based on several categories, including but not limited to, race, religion, gender, age, national origin, disability discrimination in NYC, pregnancy status, sexual orientation, and gender identity.
 If your employer has terminated your employment due to a discriminatory reason, you can bring a legal claim against the employer.

 Most terminated employees leave in a hurry.
 If an employee is leaving, they need to make sure all of their ducks are in row first and review their employee termination checklist or New York employee termination checklist.